December 2025 Newsletter

 ALSO

-The Marita Bardenhagen Memorial Award for Local History is a biennial prize acknowledging outstanding original research in the field of local history with significant Tasmanian content.
+The Marita Bardenhagen Memorial Award for Local History is in abeyance.
+It was a biennial prize acknowledging outstanding original research in the field of local history with significant Tasmanian content.

 The 2021 winner was Jill Cassidy for her book Deviot Talks.
 She was awarded $1,500.